Age: 61

 He directed the 2006 film Bobby, which took over six years to write.
 Producing the film nearly bankrupted him as the domestic box office gross was not able to cover production costs.[10]
 The movie scored him some fans outside of the USA, mainly in Europe.[14]
 He won a Hollywood Film Award and received a 7-minute standing ovation at the Venice Film Festival.[12]

-Under Estevez Sheen Productions, a Warner Bros.-affiliated company, Estevez filmed new project, The Way, in Spain where he directed his father in a story about a man who decides to make the Camino de Santiago after the death of his son in the French Pyrénées.
-It was released in the United States on October 7, 2011.[7][15]
+Under Estevez Sheen Productions, a Warner Bros.-affiliated company, Emilio filmed his latest project, The Way, in Spain where he directed his father in a story about a man who decides to make the Camino de Santiago after the death of his son in the French Pyrénées.
+It was released in the United States on October 7, 2011.

-Estevez was in a relationship with Carey Salley, a Wilhelmina model, until they broke up in 1986.[3]
-They have a son, Taylor Levi Estevez (born June 22, 1984), and a daughter, Paloma Rae Estevez (born February 15, 1986).
+Estevez is the older brother of Charlie Sheen and son of Martin Sheen.
+He had a steady relationship with Carey Salley, a Wilhelmina model, until they broke up in 1986.
+They share a son, Taylor Levi Estevez (born June 22, 1984), and a daughter, Paloma Rae Estevez (born February 15, 1986).
+He was briefly engaged to actress Demi Moore and they remain good friends.
+The two starred as a feuding married couple in the 2006 movie Bobby, alongside Moore's real-life husband at the time, actor Ashton Kutcher.

 On April 29, 1992, Estevez married singer-choreographer Paula Abdul.
 They divorced in May 1994, with Abdul later stating that she wanted children and Estevez, who already had two children, did not.[19]